Current Client? Get 2026 Plan Help Here

 If you decide on Plan G, and many people do as it’s among the most popular, Medicare A and B pay your bills first.
 Your Plan G then comes in to pay second, covering everything with one exception—the Part B deductible.

-Each year, Medicare establishes the Part B deductible, which for this year is set at $164.90.
+Each year, Medicare establishes the Part B deductible.
 But what exactly does this mean?
-When you choose to enroll in Medigap Plan G, your plan will cover all other expenses, with the exception of the initial $164.90 that you are responsible for the year.
+When you choose to enroll in Medigap Plan G, your plan will cover all other expenses, with the exception of the Part B deductible that you are responsible for in the year.
 If everything goes according to plan, this will be your only out-of-pocket medical expense until the following year.

 Dealing with an Unexpected Bill